MicrosoftDocs/cpp-docs/docs/mfc/reference/add-idl-mfc-method-wizard.md

 If the ATL project doesn't support MFC, only the wizard that adds a method to an IDL interface is available.
 For example, if you have a Microsoft ActiveX control project, and you open the IDL library, using following procedure you can add the method to interface.
 If the project contains a class associated with the interface, the wizard will add the method to the class, too.

-This wizard differs from the **Add Method** wizard.
-The [Add method](../../ide/adding-a-method-visual-cpp.md) wizard adds a default method to your project.
-The **Add IDL MFC Method** wizard is specific to MFC, ActiveX, or ATL projects that support MFC.
+This wizard differs from the [Add Method](../../ide/adding-a-method-visual-cpp.md)  wizard (which adds a method to an IDL interface) in the following ways:

+- It's specific to MFC, ActiveX, or ATL projects that support MFC.
 For ATL projects that don't support MFC, only the **Add Method** wizard is available.

-Whereas the **Add IDL MFC Method** wizard adds a method to an IDL interface, this wizard also:

-- Adds the following entries if a Dispatch map is found in the project.
+- It adds the following entries if a Dispatch map is found in the project.
 ```cpp
 BEGIN_DISPATCH_MAP(CMFCApplication2Doc, CDocument)
   DISP_FUNCTION_ID(CMFCApplication2Doc, "name", dispidname, name, VT_EMPTY, VTS_NONE)
   DISP_FUNCTION_ID(CMFCApplication2Doc, "nombre", dispidnombre, nombrenom, VT_EMPTY, VTS_NONE)
 END_DISPATCH_MAP()
 ```
-- Generates the following associated method implementations:
+- It generates the following associated method implementations:
 ```cpp
 void CMFCApplication2Doc::name()
 {